By law you need to register your intent to marry at your local register office in the district in which you live.

 - Current British or EEA (including Swiss) passport showing your current name.
 If you are unable to provide this then you can bring your full birth certificate, showing mother and fathers details, (if you are providing birth certificates and you were born on or after 1st January 1983, you must also provide your mother or father's birth certificate)

 - A recent utility bill or bank statement each, which shows evidence of your current name and home address dated within the last month

 - A valid driving licence showing your current address

 - Your decree absolute if you are divorced, an annulment if your marriage has been annulled or dissolution of civil partnership if you have previously been in a civil partnership.
-From 1st November 2017, if your divorce/civil partnership dissolution documentation was issued outside the British Isles you will be charged a fee at the time of your appointment for consideration of the documentation.

 - A death certificate of your partner if you have been widowed

 - Change of name deed documents if you have changed your name